 Nomination Committee.
-Our Nomination Committee consists of Bradley C. Lalonde, Charles James Schaefer IV, and Scott Powell.
-Scott Powell is the chairman of our nomination committee.
-The nomination committee assists the board of directors in selecting individuals qualified to become our directors and in determining the composition of the board and its committees.
-The nomination committee is responsible for, among other things:
+Our Nomination Committee will consist of Bradley C. Lalonde, Charles James Schaefer IV, and Scott Powell.
+Scott Powell will be the chairman of our nomination committee.
+The nomination committee will assist the board of directors in selecting individuals qualified to become our directors and in determining the composition of the board and its committees.
+The nomination committee will be responsible for, among other things: